Inflation remains cool, clearing way for Federal Reserve interest rate cut

 Inflation rose at a temperate pace in July, cementing thoughts of interest-rate cuts by the Federal Reserve, according to economic data released on Friday.

-Wall Street applauded the development, with stock futures added to their gains after the core personal consumption expenditures price index increased 0.2% from June.
-The tally, which excludes volatile food and energy prices, is up 2.6% from a year ago, according to the Bureau of Economic Analysis.
+Wall Street applauded the development, with stock futures adding to their gains after the Commerce Department reported prices increased 0.2% in July from June.
+Inflation held steady from a year ago at 2.5%.
+The gauge increased 1.7% on a three-month annualized basis, the slowest in 2024.

-Adjusted for inflation, consumer spending advanced 0.4% last month, up from June.
+Excluding volatile food and energy costs, so-called core inflation rose 0.2% in July from June.
+Over a year, core prices gained 2.6%.
+Economists tend to see core prices as offering a better assessment of future inflation trends.

+The figures show inflation is steadily fading after three years of surging prices battered household finances for many.
+According to the measure reported Friday, inflation peaked at 7.1% in June 2022, the highest in four decades.

 Fed Chair Jerome Powell said last week that "the time has come" for the central bank to adjust its monetary policy, with economists penciling in a reduction at the Fed's September 18 meeting.